 Appointed ambassador of France to Singapore in 2006, he completed his duties in 2009 to become general manager of France Coopération Internationale (FCI), a public agency for technical expertise and project engeineering, which he was called to transform into a new legal entity, France Expertise Internationale (FEI), in 2011.

 He was then appointed ambassador of France to Poland in April 2012.
 After completion of this mission, in September 2016, he was seconded, as Secretary General of the French Delegation to the United Nations General Assembly, to the French Permanent Representation in New York.
 In August 2017, he has been appointed, for a three years’ mandate, Executive President of the French Institute (Institut Français) and Ambassador in charge of French Cultural Action abroad.
 After completion of that mandate, he retired from the active diplomatic service and again joined, as a consultant, the Policy Planning staff of the MFA and, as an adjunct Professor, the Paris School of International Affairs at Sciences Po.
-During the fall semester of 2022-23, he teaches at the Hertie School of Governance, Berlin.
-He has been invited to join the professorial body of the College of Europe at Natolin, and to teach there during the academic year 2022-2023.
+During the fall semester of 2022-23, he taught at the Hertie School, Berlin.
+He has been invited to join the professorial body of the College of Europe at Natolin (Poland).

 In the French diplomatic service, he holds the rank of minister plenipotentiary.

 He has been made an Officer in the Ordre National de la Légion d’Honneur (2019) and an Officer in the Ordre National du Mérite (2015).
 In 2010, the “European Centre for Solidarność” conferred upon him the Medal of Gratitude.
-In 2012, he was made a Commandor in the Polish Order Polonia Restituta.
+He was made a Commandor of the Polish Order Polonia Restituta (2012), of the Polish Order of Merit (2022) and of the Romanian Ordinul National Serviciul Credincios (2019).

 He has also extensively published in the French quarterly Commentaire, in various dailies (International Herald Tribune, Figaro, Libération, Le Monde) and in the syndication sites Telos as well as Project Syndicate.
 All these published contributions are available on his personal webpage (https://sites.google.com/site/rauwiller67/).